AliiRad/Docker-Docs/README.md

 		docker exec -it website bash

 <strong>
-exec means that : Hey , give me a interactive bash | interactive means that we can have relation with bash
+exec means that : Hey , give me a interactive bash | interactive means that we can have relation with bash | relation : have request and response with bash
 </strong>